 How To Build A Pillow Fort -make a magical pillow fort with fairy lights and starry decorations, and even star themed snacks.
 Perfect for family fun or date night.

 Did you ever make a pillow fort as a kid?
-I can remember making them with the dinning room chairs, some blankets, pillows, and clothespins.
+I can remember making them with the dining room chairs, some blankets, pillows, and clothespins.
 My sister and I loved playing in them.
+There’s something about a pillow fort that makes a child’s imagination run wild.
+We used to spend hours and hours playing in forts we’d made.
+Whether it was classic board games, or having a tea party, we loved them.
+I’m excited to share some pillow fort ideas with you.

-I set up this one in the living room for my girls, and they loved it when they got home from school and saw it -along with my dog Oscar who thought it was very comfy for a nap.
+I set up this one up in the living room for my girls, and they loved it when they got home from school and saw it -along with my dog Oscar who thought this ultimate pillow fort was a great place for a comfy nap.

-I usually try to keep the Friday Live ideas to things you could make in 10 Minutes or Less, and admittedly this one took a little longer.
-But it was really quite easy to put together and it turned out so cute.
-I made this one on my own and surprised my kids, but you have them help and that would be really fun too.
+There’s different ways of building pillow forts and different pillow fort types.
+This one was really quite easy to put together and it turned out so cute.
+I made this fort on my own and surprised my kids, but you could have them help with the pillow fort construction and that would be really fun too.

 How To Make a Pillow Fort